SlashDK/Memify/README.md

 1.5.
 Return the frame.

-2. Follow code for thug lyf in capVideo(), adding an else if statement.
+2) Follow code for thug lyf in capVideo(), adding an else if statement)